ficoos/gerrit-notify/README.md

 =============

 Gerrit Notifier pulls your gerrit server changes and notify your desktop about changes that refer to the configured query.
-Gerrit Notifier uses config file that set automatically by "gerrit-notify configure" command.
+Gerrit Notifier uses config file that set automatically by `gerrit-notify configure` command.

 Installation
 ============
 gerrit-notify install
 After installation gerrit-notify will be loaded during user's log-in.

-Requiremtns
+Requirements
 ===========
-python-rest-client
+* python-rest-client
-python-httplib2
+* python-httplib2
+* python-notify